 Configuring LDAP Connections

-You will need Site Administrator role to configure LDAP connections.
+Note: You will need the Site Administrator permission to configure LDAP connections.

 Add LDAP Connections

-- Access Site Administration.
-Click on the Authentication Integration tab.
+- In, Site Administration, select the Authentication Integration tab.

 NOTE: You can create and activate multiple connections to various LDAP servers.